Ninedeadeyes/Grimlore-Land-of-the-Heretic-Hand/README.md

 Note:

 Most likely I will be updating the game, even though complete, it still need some polishing.
-Will be grateful with any feedback to improve the game
+Will be grateful with any feedback to improve the game.
+I will also be uploading up a an 'game engine' version so people can make their own games if they like.

 Youtube video :